Translating Gibran’s Early Arabic Books: An Unpublished Letter of Mikhail Naimy to Alfred Knopf

 4 Jan 2023

-by Francesco Medici and Glen Kalem-Habib
+By Francesco Medici and Glen Kalem-Habib · Kahlil Gibran Collective · 4 January 2023

-Knopf published not only all of Kahlil Gibran’s original English works – The Madman (1918), The Forerunner, (1920), The Prophet (1923), Sand and Foam (1926), Jesus, the Son of Man (1928), The Earth Gods (1931), The Wanderer (1932, posthumous), The Garden of the Prophet (1933, posthumous) –, but also Prose Poems (1934, translated from the Arabic by Andrew Ghareeb), A Tear and a Smile (1950, translated from the Arabic by H.M.
-Nahmad), the biography by Barbara Young This Man from Lebanon.
-A Study of Kahlil Gibran (1945) and the epistolary exchange Beloved Prophet: The Love Letters of Kahlil Gibran and Mary Haskell, and Her Private Journal (1972).
+Knopf published not only all of Kahlil Gibran's original English works — The Madman (1918), The Forerunner (1920), The Prophet (1923), Sand and Foam (1926), Jesus, the Son of Man (1928), The Earth Gods (1931), The Wanderer (1932, posthumous), The Garden of the Prophet (1933, posthumous) — but also Prose Poems (1934, translated from the Arabic by Andrew Ghareeb), A Tear and a Smile (1950, translated from the Arabic by H.M.
+Nahmad), the biography by Barbara Young This Man from Lebanon: A Study of Kahlil Gibran (1945), and the epistolary exchange Beloved Prophet: The Love Letters of Kahlil Gibran and Mary Haskell, and Her Private Journal (1972).

-Behind the scenes, Alfred Knopf was working aggressively to maintain the firm’s position as the exclusive American publisher of Gibran’s works.
-He cabled the Gibran National Committee, asking it to identify and supply the firm with copies of all of Gibran’s early Arabic publications and seeking its advice on finding a different translator.
+Behind the scenes, Alfred Knopf was working aggressively to maintain the firm's position as the exclusive American publisher of Gibran's works.
+He cabled the Gibran National Committee, asking it to identify and supply the firm with copies of all of Gibran's early Arabic publications and seeking its advice on finding a better translator.

-«the only living person whose judgment we trust without a reserve in everything concerning Gibran’s works, both English and Arabic.»
+"the only living person whose judgment we trust without reserve in everything concerning Gibran's works, both English and Arabic."

 "We note with interest what you say about Mr. Mikhail Naimy and would like to know if he is competent himself to translate into English these early books by Gibran, and to supply with the translation, in English, the necessary commentaries, biographical and critical, which you mention.
 If so, we should like very much to see a sample translation by him from such a work."